xodio/xod/README.md

   its dependencies, then stay in watch mode looking for changes in that package or any of its dependencies;
   e.g. `npm run dev:tree:xod-client-browser`

+### Packaging

+* `npm run bootsrap` creates all necessary links between local packages and installs their dependencies

 Managing Data
 -------------